dhenisdj/work/README.md

 	// redisPool is a Redis pool
 	pool := work.NewWorkerPool(Context{}, 10, "my_app_namespace", redisPool)

-	// Add middleware that will be executed for each job pool.Middleware((*Context).Log)
+	// Add middleware that will be executed for each task pool.Middleware((*Context).Log)
 	pool.Middleware((*Context).FindCustomer)